HL7/cqf-measures/pages/hqmf-measure-volume-one.md

 Snippet 12: CQL definition of the "Initial Population" criteria (from EXM146v4 CQL.cql)

 and some are included above.
 The "In Demographic" expression uses the built-in CQL function Age- InYearsAt().
-The definition of "Pharyngitis Encounters With Antibiotics" includes the function "Includes Or Starts During", defined in another CQL library (Common as described in examples/EXM146v4/Common-2.0.0 CQL.cql), further explanation of nested libraries is given in the “Nested Libraries” section of Volume 2 of this IG.
+The definition of "Pharyngitis Encounters With Antibiotics" includes the function "Includes Or Starts During", defined in another CQL library (Common as described in "examples/EXM146v4/Common-2.0.0 CQL.cql"), further explanation of nested libraries is given in the “Nested Libraries” section of Volume 2 of this IG.

     Conformance Requirement 8 (Referential Integrity):
     All HQMF populationCriteriaSection component’s